-One point to remember is that this is the maximum amount you want to risk in any one investment.
-You may have more than this at risk in your overall account if you are in more than one investment.
-If you were in three investments at once, for example, you would want to risk only

-£1,000 per investment, but this may add up to a total amount at risk of £3,000.
-Once you have determined how much you are willing to risk, you are ready to determine your investment size.
+One point to remember is that this is the maximum amount you want to risk in any one trade.
+You may have more than this at risk in your overall account if you are in more than one trade.
+If you were in three trades at once, for example, you would want to risk only \$1,000 per trade, but this may add up to a total amount at risk of \$3,000.
+Once you have determined how much you are willing to risk, you are ready to determine your trade size.

-KNOW HOW TO DETERMINE TRADE (INVESTMENT) SIZE
+KNOW HOW TO DETERMINE TRADE SIZE

 Know how to determine trade size to prevent unnecessary exposure to risk.
-Trade size is the number of stocks or CFDs you buy or sell in any one trade.
-Once you know how much you are willing to risk you need to know how to set up your trades so that you don't end up risking more than that with which you are comfortable.
-It doesn't do you any good to know what your risk tolerance is and then enter a trade that exposes too much a proportion of your funds to risk.
+Trade size is the amount of currency you purchase in any one trade.
+Once you know how much you are willing to risk, you need to know how to set up your trades so that you don't end up risking more than you are comfortable with.
+It doesn't do you any good to know what your risk tolerance is and then enter a trade that exposes too much of your account to risk.

-To determine your trade size you must first decide where you are going to set your stop-loss (which you will learn about next).
-Once you have determined where to place your stop-loss, you have to figure out how much distance lies between the point where you are going to invest and the point you have determined to use as your stop-loss.
-Now all you have to do is pop that amount into another simple equation to determine the amount you want to have at risk in any one investment.
+To determine your trade size, you must first decide where you are going to set your stop loss (which you will learn about next).
+Once you have determined where to place your stop loss, you have to figure out how many pips lie between the point where you are going to enter the trade and the point you have determined to use as your stop loss.
+Now all you have to do is plug that amount into another simple equation that builds on the equation you just used to determine the amount you want to have at risk in any one trade.